 3. A filter is a useful tool for a pipe with a larger than average draft hole size in the bottom of the bowl.
 A larger bore makes it more likely that ash or small tobacco cuts will be drawn into the stem, and consequently, onto your tongue.
 The use of a filter catches these small particles in the filter, not in your mouth.

 4. Filters block and absorb excess moisture.
 This is incredibly beneficial for smokers who enjoy heavily cased and moist tobaccos.
 Smoking a wet tobacco--especially in a straight or half-bent pipe--often means that spittle will collect in the stem.
 Pipe filters help to negate this issue.

 5. Filters help control draw.
 Some pipe smokers find that they smoke too quickly and with too much force.
 The natural resistance a filter adds to the draw helps slow down the smoke, keeping it cooler and more flavorful.

 The popularity of filterless tobacco pipes in the USA happens because smoking without a filter has many experiential advantages.
 The super absorptive qualities of pipe filters can take away what pipe smokers really want from the tobacco: taste.

-Using filters properly is the only way to use them and some smokers see this as a large additional expense, better spent on new tobacco blends.
-In the USA, a filter will run between .20-.30 a piece, which can add up over time.
+Using filters properly is the only way to use them, and some smokers see this as a large additional expense, better spent on new tobacco blends.
+In the USA, a filter will run between .20-.30 each, which can add up over time.